'Knife fight' as Trump builds cabinet

 Story highlights

-- Trump is considering key appointments in the national security and diplomatic sectors, including secretary of state, with mainstream conservatives supporting John Bolton against Rudy Giuliani, who is seen as a loyalist to Trump
+- Trump is considering key appointments in the national security and diplomatic sectors

 - One description seems to fit the makeup of the short list: unconventional.